-A Source Water Assessment has been completed by the Department of Environmental Quality (DEQ) to identify the surface areas (and/or subsurface areas) that supply water to the City of Cottage Grove's public water system intakes and to inventory the potential contaminant sources that may impact the water supply.

-Potential contaminant sources or "sensitive areas" identified in the watershed include managed forestlands, campgrounds and recreational areas, nurseries, quarries, several parks, residential areas with septic systems and wells, gas stations (currently active and historic), a former mill, and the drinking water treatment plants.
+Two Source Water Assessments have been completed by the Department of Environmental Quality (DEQ) to identify the surface areas (and/or subsurface areas) that supply water to the City of Cottage Grove's public water system intakes and to inventory the potential contaminant sources that may impact the water supply.
+Potential contaminant sources or "sensitive areas" identified in the watershed include managed forestlands, campgrounds and recreational areas (Dorena Lake - Cyanotoxins), nurseries, quarries, several parks, residential areas with septic systems and wells, gas stations (currently active and historic), a former mill, and the drinking water treatment plants.
 These "sensitive areas" are the main existing potential sources of contamination that could, if improperly managed or released, impact the water quality in the watershed.

-The information in this assessment provides a basis for prioritizing areas in and around our community that are most vulnerable to potential impacts and can be used by the City of Cottage Grove community to develop a voluntary Drinking Water Protection Plan.

-Assessment was completed to provide information that the City of Cottage Grove's public water system staff/operators, consumers and community citizens can use to begin developing strategies to protect the source of their drinking water, and to minimize future public expenditures for drinking water treatment.
+The information in the assessments provides a basis for prioritizing areas in and around our community that are most vulnerable to potential impacts and can be used by the City of Cottage Grove community to enhance the City's Drinking Water Protection Plan.
+Assessments were completed to provide information that the City of Cottage Grove's public water system staff/operators, consumers and community citizens can use to refine the developed strategies to protect the source of their drinking water, and to minimize future public expenditures for drinking water treatment.

-The City of Cottage Grove's Source Water Assessment Report provides additional details on the methodology and results of this assessment.
-The full report is available for review at: Cottage Grove Public Library, 700 East Gibbs Avenue.
+The City of Cottage Grove's Source Water Assessment Reports (the 2005 original and the 2018 updated) provide additional details on the methodology and results of the assessments.
+The full reports are available for review at: Cottage Grove Public Library, 700 East Gibbs Avenue.